uhppoted/uhppoted-nodejs/README.md

 - `controller`: serial number of controller or [`{controller,address,protocol}`](#controller) object
 - `address`: IPv4 address of event listener
 - `port`: UDP port on which event listener is expecting events
+- `interval`: Auto-send interval.
+Sets the interval ([0..255] seconds) at which the controller sends the current status and most recent event.
+A zero interval disables auto-send.

 Returns an `updated` result object, e.g.:
 ```